sivachandra/elf-by-example/examples/ifunc/README.md

 because, text relocations are not allowed at run time, so the linker generates a PLT based relocation.
-This is the reason why the `ifunc` related relocations are listed in `.rel[a].plt` (with the `.plt` prefix indicating that it corresponds to relocations for entities listed in the PLT).
+This is the reason why the `ifunc` related relocations are listed in `.rel[a].plt` (with the `.plt` prefix indicating that it corresponds to relocations for entries listed in the PLT).